-Pastures should be starting to grow in the North Island as the 10cm soil temperature gets at least 10-12°C but soils won’t warm up if they are waterlogged.
+The problem this year in most parts of the country is that soils are so waterlogged, and it’s going to take a most of the month for them to dry up so the 10cm soil temperature gets over 10-12°C for pastures to really grow.
 There are still a lot of cold snaps to come, and a lot of bare paddocks that will take a long time to respond, especially if the farm wintered too many stock.
-Now’s the time of year to realise this and keep the supplementary feed going.
+Now’s the time of year to realise this, and keep the supplementary feed going.

-In many years, when you think things are coming right and the grass is starting to take off, along comes a cold snap which stops things in its tracks – called a classical ‘pinch period’ which can last a few days to a week or more.
-This is another reason why you need some good supplementary feed ready.
+And don’t be surprised if there’s a cold snap, which stops things in its tracks – called the classical ‘pinch period’.
+It can last a few days to a week or more and is another reason why you need some good supplementary feed ready.

-Plan to use up any hay or silage that is two years old, as it deteriorates in feed value if kept for longer.
-The chances are high that it may grow mouldy and and is only good for compost.
+Use up any hay or silage that is two years old or more, as it will have deteriorated in feed value and the chances are high that it may grow mouldy and is only good for compost.
 It’s very dangerous to feed mouldy hay or silage to stock – and breathing in any dust from it is bad for human health too.

-So many highly stocked dairy farms illustrate poor pasture management where cows are almost made to eat the soil, while the farm tries to build up a bank of feed in front of them for calving.
+You see so many highly stocked dairy farms showing poor pasture management where cows are almost made to eat the soil, while the farm tries to build up a bank of feed in front of them for calving.
 They eat their feed allocation of pasture and silage in a couple of hours, and have to spend 22 hours looking at each other!
-This practice does great pugging damage to the soil especially after heavy rain.
-It look as if the cows have ploughed the paddock.
+This practice does great pugging damage to the soil especially after heavy rain and it looks as if the cows have ploughed the paddock.

 Applying nitrogen to give spring pastures a boost has been a standard recommendation for many years.
 But now with more concern over N in the environment, any N applied should be done with care, especially to avoid waterways and drains, and only applied in small applications of no more than 25kg N/ha at a time.